MixMasterMot/DiscordMusicBot/README.md

 Newtonsoft.Json
 Microsoft.Net.Compilers

-Add your bot token in the Config.json located in the Configs folder
+Add your bot token in the Config.json located in the Configs folder.
+For a list of comands se the cmdList.json file in the Configs folder.